dmytrosen/DbApi/README.md

 As you can see in example above, SQL code and metadata both are combined into one SQL file.
 It makes the script DB API-ready.

+### Executable

 Let’s assume that an application we call Runner finds DB API-ready SQL script, parses it and generates data access method code.

+### Build

-Then we hook up Runner to .NET Class Library project, which we configure to execute Runner before its build.
+Then we hook up Runner to .NET Class Library project, which we configure to execute Runner before the project compiles.

 The rest is straightforward.
-MSBuild kicks-off project build, which kicks-off Runner, which generates code into .cs or .vb files of the project.
-Once Runner completes generating code, MSBuild starts building the project with just acquired data access methods.
+MSBuild kicks-off project build, which kicks-off Runner, which generates code into .cs or .vb file set for compilation in the project.
+When Runner exits, MSBuild starts building the project with just acquired data access methods.

 Definitions
 ===========

+1. DB API-ready script – SQL script contains both metadata and SQL stored procedure code.

-1. DA Method – data access method is generated from metadata.
-Generated code calls specific stored procedure.
+2. DA Method – data access method is generated from metadata.
+Generated DA Method calls specific stored procedure mapped to it.
 Only 1 DA Method is generated for each stored procedure metadata.

-2. Runner – SqlToAdoNetApi.Runner – application reads SQL tables and stored
+3. Runner – SqlToAdoNetApi.Runner – application reads SQL tables and stored
-    procedures scripts, and then generates source code of DA Methods.
+    procedures scripts.
+Then it generates source code of DA Methods.

-3. DA Class – .NET POCO class is generated from metadata.
+4. DA Class – .NET POCO class is generated from metadata.
 DA Method returns DA Class when stored procedure returns single or multiple rows of single recordset.

-4. DAL Project – .NET Class Library project is configured to host generated .NET source code files.
+5. DAL Project – .NET Class Library project is configured to execute Runner before build.
+The project also hosts .cs or .vb file, where Runner writes generated content into.

-5. DAL DLL – DLL compiled from DAL Project after Runner completed to generate content of DAL project.
+6. DAL DLL – DLL is compiled from DAL Project after Runner completes generating content of DAL project.

-6. API Configuration File – XML file, which describes databases and other resources, as well as defines SqlToAdoNetApi.Runner execution behavior.
+7. DB API Configuration File – XML file describes databases and other resources as well as defines SqlToAdoNetApi.Runner execution behavior.

-7. Generated XML file – XML file represents assembly of all complex objects, which define process of generating DA Methods and DA Classes.
+8. Generated XML file – XML file represents assembly of all complex objects, which define process of generating DA Methods and DA Classes.

-8. Generated Code File – C\# or VB.NET source code file, which contains all generated DA Methods and DA Classes of a Database in DAL Project.
+9. Generated Code File – C\# or VB.NET source code file, which contains all generated DA Methods and DA Classes of a Database in DAL Project.
 There is only 1 Generated Code File per database in DAL Project.